rubocop-lts/standard-rubocop-lts/CONTRIBUTING.md

 ### One-time, Per-maintainer, Setup

-**IMPORTANT**: Your public key for signing gems will need to be picked up by the line in the `gemspec` defining the `spec.cert_chain` (check the relevant ENV variables there), in order to sign the new release.
+**IMPORTANT**: If you want to sign the build you create, your public key for signing gems will need to be picked up by the line in the `gemspec` defining the `spec.cert_chain` (check the relevant ENV variables there).
+All releases to RubyGems.org will be signed.
 See: [RubyGems Security Guide][🔒️rubygems-security-guide]

+NOTE: To build without signing the gem you must set `SKIP_GEM_SIGNING` to some value in your environment.

 ### To release a new version: